 The BBGA Difference

 The product liability and toxic exposure attorneys at BBGA are experienced and have in-depth knowledge of the laws and concepts governing product liability cases.
 We have a strong national presence and a proven track record working on complex toxic substance cases.
 We utilize key strategies when dealing with manufacturers and providers of dangerous products, and we’re dedicated to obtaining the best possible settlement in your case.
 We will aggressively fight for your rights.

 If you live in the U.S. and have been injured by Paraquat or diagnosed with Parkinson’s Disease after exposure to Paraquat, contact one of our skilled attorneys today.
 You can reach our office at (706) 354-4000 or fill out our case review form.
 We are happy to schedule a free case evaluation with one of our experienced attorneys.
-We have offices in Atlanta, Athens, Lake Oconee, and Birmingham, and we handle product liability cases throughout the U.S.
+We have offices in Atlanta, Athens, and Lake Oconee, and we handle product liability cases throughout the U.S.

 OUR PRODUCT LIABILITY & TOXIC EXPOSURE ATTORNEYS

 Senior Firm Shareholder Henry Garrard serves as co-lead counsel for all the Transvaginal Mesh MDL mass accumulation of over 105,000 cases.
 He also serves on the National Executive Committee in Los Angeles, California for litigation involving talc exposure leading to ovarian cancer in women.
 He is co-lead counsel in the Physiomesh multi-district litigation pending in Atlanta.
 Additionally, he is currently appointed by the court as co-lead counsel in the consolidation of 6,000 hernia mesh cases in Massachusetts and court-appointed, co-lead counsel in Rhode Island for 10,000 cases pending against C.R.
 Bard.